-The start-up crowdfunding exemptions require investors to acknowledge certain information before entering the website of a funding portal.
-This requirement does not distinguish between where or how the investor enters the funding portal's website.
-As a result, funding portals must design their website so that investors acknowledge the required information regardless of whether those investors enter the website through the funding portal's home page or through another page on the funding portal's website.
+The start-up crowdfunding exemptions require investors to acknowledge certain information before entering a funding portal's online platform, e.g., website or app.
+This requirement does not distinguish between where or how the investor enters the funding portal's platform.
+As a result, funding portals must design their platform so that investors acknowledge the required information regardless of whether those investors enter the platform through the funding portal's home page or through another page on the funding portal's website.

-The funding portal should also manage the risk that potential investors are visiting the funding portal's website using a shared computer, tablet, or other mobile device.
+The funding portal should also manage the risk that potential investors are visiting the funding portal's platform using a shared computer, tablet, or other mobile device.
 In other words, multiple people in a household may be entering the funding portal's website at different times using the same device.
-As a result, in order to comply with the pop-up acknowledgment requirements, the funding portal should consider designing their website so that the required pop-up acknowledgements reappear each time the investor's internet browser is closed and re-opened.
+As a result, in order to comply with the pop-up acknowledgment requirements, the funding portal should consider designing their platform so that the required pop-up acknowledgements reappear each time the investor's internet browser is closed and re-opened.